-- Reception: Senior School: 020 7616 4400; reception\bp@kps.co.uk - Parents should contact Senior School Reception directly by telephone if their child will be absent, or will be late to School, for any reason. - Students who arrive late to school need to go to the Reception desk and sign the Late Register. - Attendance is compulsory and students are expected to arrive on time for the start of each lesson. - Registration in Tutor Groups is at 08:30-08:40. - Registration takes place at the start of each lesson: 09:00, 09:40, 10:40, 11:20, 13:20, 14:00, 14:45, and 15:25. - Registration takes place twice a day at 08:30 and 13:20.
+- Reception: Senior School: 020 7616 4400; reception\bp@kps.co.uk - Parents should contact Senior School Reception directly by telephone if their child will be absent, or will be late to School, for any reason. - Students who arrive late to school need to go to the Reception desk and sign the Late Register. - If the parent has contacted the school to explain the reason for lateness and the child arrives later after the close of registration, this absence will be recorded as authorised. - If the parent does not provide a reason for lateness and the child arrives after the close of registers, this absence will be recorded as unauthorised. - Attendance is compulsory and students are expected to arrive on time for the start of each lesson. - Registration in Tutor Groups is at 08:30-08:40. - Registration takes place at the start of each lesson: 09:00, 09:40, 10:40, 11:20, 13:20, 14:00, 14:45, and 15:25. - Registration takes place twice a day at 08:30 and 13:20. - Registers are open for 30 minutes and any lateness extending beyond this will be recorded as unauthorised b.

-b.
 Sixth Form

 - Reception: Sixth Form: 020 7225 0577; reception\qg@kps.co.uk - Parents should contact Sixth Form Reception directly by telephone if their child will be absent, or will be late to School, for any reason. - Registration takes place at the start of each lesson: 08:30, 09:00, 09:40, 10:40, 11:20, 13:20, 14:00, 14:45, and 15:25. - Attendance is compulsory and students are expected to arrive punctually.
 Any students who find they have lessons at KPS Bark Place will be allowed ample time to move between the two sites. - Students who arrive late to school need to go to the Reception desk to sign the Late Book; this is monitored by the Heads of Year 12 and 13.
 This ensures that the student will be marked late rather than absent for the lesson.
-Omitting to sign the Late Book will mean that the student is marked absent for that lesson.
+Omitting to sign the Late Book will mean that the student is marked absent for that lesson. - Registers are open for 30 minutes and any lateness extending beyond this will be recorded as unauthorised

-4. ABSENCES
+ABSENCES